marweda/master-s-thesis/README.md

 ## Overview

-The repository provides a Python implementation of SVI as detailed in the accompanying thesis using the JAX framework.
+The repository provides a Python implementation of SVI using automatic differentiation (Automatic Differentiation Variational Inference) as detailed in the accompanying thesis using the JAX framework.
+VIGAMLSS's probabilistic modeling is based on the Distribution and Bijector classes of TensorFlow Probability.
 The implementation is structured as a package named VIGAMLSS, which provides a modeling pipeline for:

 - Design matrix construction for P-splines
 - SADR GAMLSS Model specification
 - SVI posterior inference

+The notebook contains analyses conducted for the master's thesis using VIGAMLSS and other Python packages, such as Liesel, POT, and OTT-JAX.

 ## Features